-If you’re looking for more power for your larger-scale projects, Liquid Web is an excellent premium alternative to Bluehost.
-It mainly focuses on VPS, dedicated hosting, and managed WordPress and has no shared hosting options.
+If you’re looking for more power for your larger-scale projects, Liquid Web is an excellent premium alternative to Bluehost which offers cloud hosting services.
+It mainly focuses on VPS, dedicated server, and managed WordPress hosting services and has no shared hosting options.
 This, overall, makes it a great Bluehost alternative for big projects.

 So what can you expect from this provider?

 - One of Liquid Web’s defining characteristics is that it takes security seriously.
-All plans come with free SSL certificates, daily backups, integrated firewalls, dedicated IPs, DDoS attack protection, and advanced server security services.
+All pricing plans come with free SSL certificates, daily backups, integrated firewalls, dedicated IPs, DDoS attack protection, and other advanced features for server security.

-- As a fully managed web hosting provider, Liquid Web is very fast and easy to use.
-The provider keeps its software and hardware up to date, which guarantees the speediest performance.
-Additionally, for an added ease of use, you can choose 1 out of 3 panels - InterWorx, Plesk, and cPanel/WHM.
+- As a fully managed web hosting provider, Liquid Web is a very fast and easy-to-use hosting service.
+The provider keeps its software and hardware up to date, which guarantees fast loading speeds at all times.
+Additionally, for added ease of use, you can choose 1 out of 3 panels – InterWorx, Plesk, and cPanel/WHM.

 - The provider also offers a 100% uptime guarantee.
 While absolute 100% is not quite possible due to server maintenance and some other unexpected events, the host takes it upon itself to compensate you for any downtime.

 Basically, Liquid Web wants to make sure that your project is 100% live and safe no matter what plan you decide to purchase.

 When it comes to VPS hosting, Liquid Web comes with 4 pricing plans for Linux with prices starting at $25.00/month.
 In comparison, Bluehost offers 3 VPS plans In comparison, Bluehost offers 3 VPS plans at a lower pricing tier of $19.99/month and $59.99/month.